Calvaire (film)

 Marc Stevens (Laurent Lucas) is a young traveling singer.
-After a concert at the nursing home a few days before Christmas, Marc takes the road.
-Shortly afterwards, his van breaks down in a deserted mountain region.
-He is taken in by an affable yet creepy Mr. Bartel (Jackie Berroyer), an innkeeper who became psychologically fragile after his wife Gloria left him.
-The sexual implications of Bartel's obsession begin Marc's "ordeal".
+After a concert at a nursing home a few days before Christmas, Marc begins traveling to his next destination.
+Marc's van breaks down in a deserted mountain region where he is taken in by Mr. Bartel (Jackie Berroyer), an innkeeper who is psychologically fragile due to his wife Gloria leaving him.

 Plot

 Marc Stevens is a struggling low-level performer, who makes his living performing light pop ballads and easy listening tunes at retirement homes.
 En route to perform at a Christmas special, his van — which doubles as his home — breaks down during a storm and he is stranded deep in the woods.
 Lost, cold, and succumbing to the elements, Marc is rescued by a local, an emaciated young man named Boris, who takes Marc to a run-down inn.

 The sole occupant of the inn is its proprietor, Mr. Bartel, an amiable old man who lives there as a hermit of sorts.
 Claiming to be a retired standup comedian, Bartel welcomes Marc to stay and offers to repair his van as a token of brotherhood between professional entertainers.
 Marc accepts the offer, but remains aloof, not speaking with Bartel about his own career or personal life.

 The next morning, Mr. Bartel tows Marc's van into the front yard of the inn.
 Marc tells Bartel he is going for a walk, at which point Bartel suddenly becomes paranoid and aggressive, warning Marc not to go into the nearby village.
-Marc agrees, but during his walk he approaches a nearby farm, where he witnesses a family voyeuristically watching a teenage boy have intercourse with a pig, calling the experience "so tender".
+Marc agrees, but during his walk he approaches a nearby farm, where he witnesses a family voyeuristically watching a teenage boy have intercourse with a calf, calling the experience "so tender".
 Meanwhile, rather than repairing Marc's van, Bartel snoops through Marc's living quarters and takes his mobile phone and some amateur pornographic photographs presented to Marc by a fan (Brigitte Lahaie).

 That night, Bartel becomes even more aggressive, working himself into a frenzy while recalling his adulterous wife Gloria who abandoned him years before.
 He insists that Marc sing him a song before going to bed.
 The next day, Marc finds the homemade porn in the inn and realizes Bartel has been going through his things; when he attempts to call for help, he discovers that the telephone Bartel has been regularly using isn't even wired into the wall.
 Confronting Bartel, Marc discovers him vandalizing the van and pouring petrol over it; Bartel knocks Marc unconscious and blows the van up.

-Marc wakes to find himself tied to a chair, clad only in an old sundress.
+Marc wakes to find himself tied to a chair, clad only in an old dress.
 Mr. Bartel, now babbling, addresses Marc as if he were his wife, asking why "she" has come back after leaving him.
 Mr. Bartel sets about shaving one half of Marc's scalp, to "protect" him from the villagers, before forcing him into bed and cuddling next to him.